Eryhnar/ScholarTrack/README.md

 ```
 **Request Body:**

-- `oldPassword:` The user's current password.
+- `currentPassword:` The user's current password.
 - `newPassword:` The user's new password.
-- `newPasswordRepeat:` Confirmation of the user's new password.
+- `confirmNewPassword:` Confirmation of the user's new password.

 **Responses:**